This really consists of two dives back-to-back: a free dive, then a SCUBA dive. We're showing the free dive sequence in the chart above.

 Kristaps came upon the first quite unexpectedly in the wheelhouse of the ship.
-It nonchalantly went out the lower door and spent the next hour creeping around the ship, most often in the mast.
-It was joined by a second larger turtle and engaged in what was later theorised as a mating dance: both circled each other in a tightening rotation.
+It nonchalantly went out the lower door and spent the next hour creeping around the ship, with a good chunk of time trying to get into Huck's lap as seen from the video.
+It was later joined by a second larger turtle and engaged in what was later theorised as a mating dance: both circled each other in a tightening rotation.
 The larger then broke off.
 And that was it.

 Beyond this great time with the turtles, we also came upon two enormous great barracuda (Sphyraena barracuda) and a smattering of other shipwreck denizens.

 Marine life in this article: hawksbill sea turtlegreat barracudaqueen angelfish.

 If you'd like print-quality versions of any image, please contact Kristaps with your request.
 Except where otherwise noted, content on this page is licensed under a Creative Commons Attribution 4.0 International license.